JuliaLang/www.julialang.org/downloads/index.md

 ## JSON release feed

 The info above is also available as a [JSON file](https://julialang-s3.julialang.org/bin/versions.json) ([schema](https://julialang-s3.julialang.org/bin/versions-schema.json)).
-It may take up to an hour after the release of a new version for it to be included in the JSON file.
+It may take up to two hours after the release of a new version for it to be included in the JSON file.